Clicky

 We also have some cool installs that people have done and easy/cheap ideas for music on your jet ski below.

-Its become more common for jet skis manufacturers to either include speakers or make them easily available to jet ski owners.
+It’s become more common for watercraft manufacturers to either include speakers or make them easily available to owners.

-Many of the stock speakers install quite easily while others will require a bit of work to make it work.
+Many of the stock options install easily, while others will require a bit of work to make it work.

-If you ask me, you’re better off getting the manufacturer speaker option if you can as it looks the best and often has easier controls compared to aftermarket options.
+If you ask me, you’re better off getting the manufacturer’s sound-system option if you can, as it looks the best and often has easier controls compared to aftermarket options.

 Safety and Legal Concerns

-Some states require you to have working mirrors on your jet ski for pull sports, and since some people replace the mirrors with speakers, you got to keep that in mind.
+Some states require you to have working mirrors on your PWC for pull sports, and since some people replace the mirrors with speakers, you got to keep that in mind.

 Portable is the Best Option